 How is Inflammation Caused?

 Inflammation is caused by chemicals from your body’s white blood cells entering your blood or tissues to protect your body from invaders.
 This increases the flow of blood to the area of injury or infection.
+Inflammation is a double-edged sword, equipped to destroy invading pathogens, but also equally capable of damaging healthy tissue.
 Some of those chemicals cause fluid to leak into your tissues, which causes swelling.
 This is a protective process that can trigger nerves and cause pain.